Advice/information from current team members for new team members

 How often are practices?

-Right now, the tentative practice schedule is from 3:00-4:00 on Wednesdays and Thursdays.
+Right now, the tentative practice schedule is from 3:00-4:00 on Thursdays.
 Depending on how large our team grows, I may open up more official practice times.

 Forensics Categories: (From WHSFA.org)